TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Introduction

-In summary, the main contributions of this work are as follow: \begin{itemize} \item We propose a novel 6D pose estimation framework that allows geometry relations of point cloud provide the guidance for exchange of global information. \item We finely design graph convolution network for local point cloud feature extraction and geometry-aware module to provide effective constraints for the Transformer. \item We demonstrate that our method can effective learn local and global spatial information from point cloud.
+\begin{itemize} \item We propose a novel 6D pose estimation framework that allows geometry relations of point cloud provide the guidance for exchange of global information. \item We finely design graph convolution network for local point cloud feature extraction and geometry-aware module to provide effective constraints for the Transformer. \item We demonstrate that our method can effective learn local and global spatial information from point cloud.
 We achieve competitive results on the LineMod, Occlusion LineMod and YCB-Video datasets.

 \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:RelatedWorks} reviews several previous works on object pose estimation, graph convolution network and vision Transformer.
 The geometry-aware Transformer and proposed object pose estimation pipeline are detailed in Section \ref{sec:Method}.
 Furthermore, we report and analyze the experimental results in Section \ref{sec:Experiments}.
 Finally, we discuss the conclusion and future work in Section \ref{sec:Conclusion}.